Alibaba's Singles Day sales top $74 billion, planned rules hit shares

 As well as offering straightforward price cuts, the event allowed shoppers across Alibaba’s platforms to play mobile games for deals, combine purchases across shops and place orders in the sale’s early hours to get the best offers.

-Over 340 firms, including Apple Inc, L’Oreal SA and Huawei Technologies Co Ltd [HWT.UL], exceeded 100 million yuan in sales, with 13 brands recording GMV above 1 billion yuan, Alibaba said.
+Over 340 firms, including Apple Inc AAPL.O, L'Oreal SA OREP.PA and Huawei Technologies Co Ltd [HWT.UL], exceeded 100 million yuan in sales, with 13 brands recording GMV above 1 billion yuan, Alibaba said.

 Analysts also expect this year to be a boon for luxury brands, as consumers accustomed to going overseas for high-end goods have been thwarted by coronavirus border closures.